swapnil12348/github_events_dashboard/README.md

 1. Open your web browser and go to `http://127.0.0.1:5000`.
 2. Interact with the dashboard to view and filter GitHub events.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

 ## License